Flight history of Canadarm

 During the first spacewalk, the Canadarm and OBSS are tested as a platform for spacewalking astronauts to repair damaged hard-to-reach areas of the orbiter.

-Mission STS-115 marks the return to the assembly of the International Space Station.
+Mission STS-115 marks the return to the assembly of the ISS.
 The Canadarm and its Inspection Boom are used on flight day two to perform inspection of every inch of the spacecraft for possible signs of damage from the launch.

 The Canadarm is also used on flight day three to grapple the P3/P4 truss segments and to hand them off to Canadarm2 on the ISS.